 \runinhead{Envelope enrichment and compositional implications} A misconception of the core accretion model is that all accreted solids assemble in the central ``core'' of the planet.
 In reality, solids---especially slowly settling pebbles---can undergo thermal ablation in the hot envelopes surrounding accreting protoplanets \citep{VenturiniEtal2015,BrouwersEtal2018}.
 If the sublimated vapor remains in the envelope, it can expedite the onset of runaway gas accretion by increasing the mean molecular weight and decreases the adiabatic index of the gas \citep{BrouwersOrmel2020}.

 However, if ices sublimate already in the planet's upper atmosphere the vapor could be transported back to the disk along with the gas \citep{WangEtal2023,SteinmeyerEtal2023}.
-When this ``volatice recycling`` occurs, a compositional dichotomy may emerge: the planet retains the refractory elements from pebbles, while the disk gas becomes enriched in volatiles \citep{JiangEtal2023}.
+When this ``volatile recycling`` occurs, a compositional dichotomy between planet and disk may emerge: the planet retains the refractory elements from pebbles, while the disk gas becomes enriched in volatiles \citep{JiangEtal2023}.